our storya journey with purpose

-The founders and owners of Isibindi Africa Lodges, Brett and Paige Gehren, both come from a conservation background; this is our authenticity.
+The founders and owners of Isibindi Africa Lodges, Brett and Paige Gehren, both come from a conservation background.
 This family owned and run luxury safari, island and beach collection of wilderness lodges is positioned in exceptional ecosystems in Southern Africa.
-Twenty-seven years of pioneering sustainable wildlife lodges, that is built on the bedrock that they include and empower our neighbouring communities.
+Twenty-nine years of pioneering sustainable wildlife lodges, that is built on the bedrock that they include and empower our neighbouring communities.

 “We aren’t just offering the safari of a lifetime, we’re offering a future”